-A Journey to the Center of the Earth is one of the most beautifully written adventures of all time.
+A Journey to the Centre of the Earth is one of the most beautifully written adventures of all time.
 I’m a sucker for timeless classics and one that is filled with adventure, mystery and endless exploration… well that’s just a win all round!
 The novel was first written in 1864 and tells the story of Professor Otto Lidenbrock, together with his nephew Axel and their trusty guide Hans as they follow a mysterious map, exploring the realms of the Earth.
 Like all great adventure novels, there are tons of travel lessons to be learnt and knowing that so many of these lessons are universal and timeless makes this read all the more enjoyable and meaningful.
-Here are 10 of the essential travel lessons I learnt from A Journey to the Center of the Earth.
+Here are 10 of the essential travel lessons I learnt from A Journey to the Centre of the Earth.

 Persevere, even when adventuring, gets hard

 “Professor Lidenbrock was a bibliomaniac in his spare time; but a book had no value in his eyes unless it was unique or, at the very least, unreadable.”